teankie/conf-cdk-restaurant/README.md

 If so, your website should be up and running!

-You changed 'changeit' to something else, this will be your subdomain.
+You changed the subdomain to something else, this will be your subdomain.

-> If you are on the Luminis Sandbox the url will be changeit.cloud101.nl
+> If you are on the Luminis Sandbox the url will be subdomain.cloud101.nl

-> If you are on the Eleven Sandbox the url will be changeit.cloud111.nl
+> If you are on the Eleven Sandbox the url will be subdomain.cloud111.nl